cassiozen/useStateMachine/README.md

 **The <1 kb _state machine_ hook for React:**

+See the user-facing docs at: [usestatemachine.js.org](https://usestatemachine.js.org/)

-- Feature complete (Entry/exit callbacks, Guarded transitions & Extended State - Context)
+- Batteries Included: Despite the tiny size, useStateMachine is feature complete (Entry/exit callbacks, Guarded transitions & Extended State - Context)
-- Amazing TypeScript support: you get precise error reporting, automatic type inference (auto completion for both TypeScript & JavaScript users without having to manually define the typings) with the option to manually specify and augment the types for context & events.
+- Amazing TypeScript experience: Focus on automatic type inference (auto completion for both TypeScript & JavaScript users without having to manually define the typings) while giving you the option to specify and augment the types for context & events.
-- Idiomatic React patterns (Since it's built on top of React's useReducer & useEffect, might as well...)
+- Made for React: useStateMachine follow idiomatic React patterns you and your team are already familiar with.
+(The library itself is actually a thin wrapper around React's useReducer & useEffect.)

 <img width="354" alt="size badge" src="https://user-images.githubusercontent.com/33676/126902516-51f46526-3023-43c7-afd4-17df2e89a3a1.png">

-**This docs are for the 1.0.0 version (currently in beta).
-[Older 0.x.x docs](https://github.com/cassiozen/useStateMachine/tree/b2eea57d877d3b379aa2b86c5301ebbad7515fd9#readme)**
+(This readme is for the 1.0.0 version (currently in beta).
+[Older 0.x.x readme](https://github.com/cassiozen/useStateMachine/tree/b2eea57d877d3b379aa2b86c5301ebbad7515fd9#readme))

 ## Examples